-Effective July 1, 2020, and going forward, when merit increases are approved for university staff, they will follow a standardized campus allocation model administered by Human Resources, in collaboration with Budget and Fiscal Planning and the Provost’s Office.
-All university staff employees across campus with the same performance rating will receive the same merit increase allocation determined by the campus executive leadership.
+Effective July 1, 2020, and going forward, when annual pay increases (across-the-board, range progression, minimum wage, or merit) are approved for university staff, they will follow a standardized campus allocation model administered by Human Resources, in collaboration with Budget and Fiscal Planning and the Provost’s Office.
+When increases follow a merit exercise, all university staff employees across campus with the same performance rating will receive the same merit increase allocation determined by the campus executive leadership.

-Merit increases are applied to base salary only, not to any additional temporary, non-base building pay.
-Pay increases for purposes other than merit (e.g. equity, compression, retention) should be addressed outside of the annual merit increase process throughout the year as they arise.
-University staff merit increases are uploaded to PeopleSoft HCM and typically effective January 1st.
+Annual pay increases are applied to base salary only, not to any additional temporary, non-base building pay, and are centrally uploaded to PeopleSoft HCM typically effective January 1st.

 Eligibility

-To be eligible for a merit increase when a merit pool is available, university staff employees must:
+To be eligible for an annual pay increase when funding is available, university staff employees must:

-• Be in compliance with all applicable vaccine reporting requirements AND
+• Comply with all applicable vaccine reporting requirements AND

-• Be in an active, regular (not temporary) university staff, research faculty or regular faculty appointment on the effective date (January 1) AND
+• Be in an active, regular (not temporary) university staff appointment on the effective date (January 1) AND

 • Have a completed performance evaluation for the most recent performance cycle with a rating of meeting expectations or higher (3, 4, or 5) OR

 • New hires and transfers effective on or before September 1 who were not eligible to participate in the most recent performance evaluation cycle must have a performance plan in place as required by applicable campus guidelines and will be assigned either a “Meeting Expectations” rating or NMS (No Merit Score) by the hiring unit.
-Assigning NMS means the employee will be ineligible if there is a merit exercise effective January 1 AND
+Assigning NMS means the employee will be ineligible if there is an annual pay increase effective January 1 AND

-• Employees receiving a base compensation increase effective on or before September 1 will remain eligible for a merit increase January 1, if the above criteria are also met.
+• Current eligible employees receiving a promotion, transfer, or base compensation increase effective on or before the deadline established by Human Resources each year will remain eligible for a merit increase on January 1, if the above criteria are also met.

-• Employees hired, promoted, transferred, or who receive other base compensation changes effective after September 1, will not be eligible for the campus merit exercise for January 1.
+• New employees hired effective after September 1, will not be eligible for the campus merit exercise for January 1.
 Hiring units should plan the new salary for these appointments accordingly.

 • Temporary appointments and limited term appointments of 12 months or less are not eligible.

-Since the Board of Regents may apply different merit restrictions to officer level positions, officer merit allocations will be managed separately from the campus-wide university staff allocation process.
+Since the Board of Regents may apply different restrictions to officer-level positions, officer allocations will be managed separately from the campus-wide university staff allocation process.
 Some exceptions also apply to university staff employees paid on a Regent-approved employment contract.